A Filipino variation on cinnamon roll. Ube swirl bread is a soft yeasted dough filled with sweet coconut and purple paste.

 Ube Paste:

-- 1 ½ pounds purple yam, , peeled
+- 1 ยฝ pounds purple yam, peeled (or use purple sweet potato)

-- 5 Tablespoons canned coconut milk,, unsweetened, well shaken
+- 5 Tablespoons canned coconut milk, unsweetened, well shaken

 - 4 Tablespoons sweetened condensed milk